cmrschwarz/indexland/README.md

 use `type NodeId = usize`, but this negatively affects:

   1. **Type Safety**: Type aliases are not unique types.
-     This makes it easy to accidentally use the wrong index or container without getting any compiler errors.
-Rust excells at enabling fearless refactoring where the compiler errors become your todo list.
+     This makes it easy to accidentally confuse them without getting any compiler errors.
+     An index is essentially a relative pointer.
+     Disabling type checking on all your pointers is a terrible idea.
-     Non-newtype type aliases reduce the robustness and refactorability of your code.
+     Rust normally excells at enabling fearless refactoring, but non-newtype indices threaten this by severely reducing the robustness of your code.
-     Just like `Any` in typescript or `void*` in C, they effectively disable type safety.
+     They act similarly to `void*` in C, or `any` in typescript, and effectively turn of the type checker.
+Newtype indices solve this problem.

   2. **Readability**: Container type definitions don't tell us what index should be used to access them.
 When structs contain multiple collections, this becomes hard to read quickly.

-`indexland` solves both of these issues by making containers generic over the index type and preventing implicit index type conversions.
+By forcing you to add the index type as a generic parameter to your container definitions, `indexland` solves this problem.

 ## Comparison with [index_vec](https://docs.rs/index_vec/latest/index_vec/index.html)
 1.  **Unified API**: `indexland` offers all common collections in one place,